yoshizzle/developers-1/_guides/python-guide.md

 ### Creating Derived Objects

-Parent objects have the ability to create instances of derived objects.
+Parent objects have the ability to create derived resources.
 This is done in the same way as creating top-level objects, except that you use the parent object in place of the LinodeClient.